jorge-martinez-gil/efficient-edge-embeddings/README.md

 ## ⚙️ How It Works

 The system outputs the "Pareto Frontier"—the set of optimal configurations where no single metric can be improved without sacrificing another.
-This is visualized as an Energy–Accuracy scatter plot.
+This is visualized as an 3D scatter plot.

 ---